Project Grants

 Full applications will be shared with three external peer reviewers who are experts in the field.
 The reviews will be shared with the applicants for rebuttal.

 Full applications, reviews and rebuttals will be discussed at a RGAP meeting.
-The RGAP will make recommendations to Fight for Sight / Vision Foundation's Social Impact and Scientific Research (SISR) Committee on which applications are fundable.
+The RGAP will make recommendations to Fight for Sight's Grants and Impact (G&I) Committee on which applications are fundable.
+The G&I Committee will then make recommendations to the Board of Trustees considering the RGAP feedback and the strategic interests of the charity when making the final funding decision.

 Outcomes and further feedback will be shared with all applicants who submitted a full application.